Uxbridge (Vine Street) branch line: Background

 Uxbridge had enjoyed the benefit to its trade of a location on the London to Oxford coach route before the railway came.
 This led interests in the town to oppose the routing of railways through the town, and an 1829 proposed line to Birmingham (not actually built), and then the Great Western Railway main line were designed to avoid the town, and accordingly the GWR approached no closer than West Drayton, 2+1/2 mi away.
 As well as the road transit, at the time West London could be reached by packet boat on the Paddington branch of the Grand Union Canal, recorded in the name Packet Boat Lane in Cowley Peachey.

-The commercial disadvantage of not having a railway connection was soon apparent, and in the mid-1840s a branch line was promoted; it was the Great Western and Uxbridge Railway, authorised by Act of Parliament of 16 July 1846.
+The commercial disadvantage of not having a railway connection was soon apparent, and in the mid-1840s a branch line was promoted; it was the Great Western and Uxbridge Railway, authorised by an act of Parliament, the Great Western and Uxbridge Railway Act 1846 (9 & 10 Vict. c. clxvi) of 16 July 1846.
 However local investors were reluctant to support the scheme and it went no further for the time being.

 Real progress

-The Great Western Railway was appealed to for help, and the following year, on 22 July 1847 the GWR obtained powers to take over the 1846 scheme itself.
-The branch line was to be short, but work did not proceed promptly, and it was not until powers for a deviation of the route near Uxbridge were obtained in 1853 that a start was made.
+The Great Western Railway was appealed to for help, and the following year, on 22 July 1847 the GWR obtained powers in the Great Western Railway (Amendments and Extensions) Act 1847 (10 & 11 Vict. c. ccxxvi) to take over the 1846 scheme itself.
+The branch line was to be short, but work did not proceed promptly, and it was not until powers for a deviation of the route near Uxbridge were obtained in the Great Western Railway Branches Act 1853 (16 & 17 Vict. c. cliii) that a start was made.

 A single broad gauge line was opened on 8 September 1856 for passenger and goods traffic; the line was 2 mi 51 chain in length, from a junction at West Drayton.
 The Uxbridge station was in Vine Street.

 The initial train service had 15 trains each way and ten on Sundays.
 A through train to Paddington was started in 1876.
 By 1913 there were 45 trains daily, 16 on Sundays, including three to and from Liverpool Street and one to Victoria, until 1939.